Appdynamics/zookeeper-monitoring-extension/README.md

 The list of metrics provided is self-configurable.
 The metrics are extracted by running the commands listed in the [Zookeeper Documentation].
 The commands and the fields to be extracted can be configured in the config.yml file mentioned below.

+We also send "ruok" with a value -1 when an error occurs and 1 when the metrics collection is successful.

 ## Installation ##